 The link between Poland and the eagle dates back to before there was a ‘Poland,’ when the legendary founder of the Polish nation, Lech, set off in search of prey while hunting with his brothers, Czech and Rus.
 While Czech headed west and Rus headed east, Lech moved north.
 After following a stray arrow, he found himself faced with a white eagle – both fierce and protective of its young.
 Against the red sky of the setting sun, the filtered light made the bird’s wings glow gold.
 Taken by the sight, Lech decided it was an auspicious spot at which to begin a settlement.
 He named the place Gniezno, echoing the Polish word for ‘nest’ – gniazdo.
 Gniezno would go on to become the first capital of Poland, and the white eagle that so captivated Lech would remain the symbol of Poland to this day.

-In 1295 the nation adopted the now familiar emblem of the white crowned eagle on the field of red.
+In 1295, the nation adopted the now familiar emblem of the white crowned eagle on the field of red.
 The occasion was the coronation of Przemysł II in Gniezno.
 This design was subject to very few changes for hundreds of years, until after the Second World War when Poland fell under communist control and authorities removed the crown from the eagle’s head in 1944.
 The crown – and Poland’s full independence – was restored in 1990.
-Coincidentally, the late 1980s also saw the white-tailed eagle –Poland’s national bird and the species upon which the emblem is based – make a slow recovery from near extinction across Europe.
-As Poland flourishes – it seems the white-tailed eagle does too.
+Coincidentally, the late 1980s also saw the white-tailed eagle – Poland’s national bird and the species upon which the emblem is based – make a slow recovery from near extinction across Europe.
+As Poland flourishes, it seems the white-tailed eagle does too.

 Itself given a place of honour in Poland, the white eagle is also a symbol used to bestow honours on distinguished Poles and representatives from other nations.
 Among the many luminaries included in the Order of the White Eagle are Wisława Szymborska, Marek Edelman, Zbigniew Herbert, Henryk Mikołaj Górecki, Woodrow Wilson, and Václav Havel.

 Already present in the colours of the national emblem, red and white also make up the bars on the Polish flag.
 A bar of white sits above a bar of red on the simple, but iconic flag.
 In the early days of the flag, crimson dye was scarce and thus denoted nobility.
-White traditionally symbolized purity and order.
+White traditionally symbolised purity and order.
 Alongside the simplicity of the red and white flag, one might also be familiar with the Polish flag that bears the national emblem within the white bar.
-Though there are some regulations as to which flag is to be flown where (Houses of Parliament and the President are to fly the flag without the emblem, while Polish embassies abroad use that with the emblem), they are largely interchangeable.
+Though there are some regulations as to which flag is to be flown where (Houses of Parliament and the President are to fly the flag without the emblem, while Polish embassies abroad use one with the emblem), they are largely interchangeable.

 The flag was raised after the Allied victory over German forces in the Battle of Monte Cassino in May 1944.
-On the first day of the Warsaw Uprising – August 4, 1944 – the red and white banner was hoisted defiantly on the city’s highest skyscraper.
-As the Uprising continued, soldiers in the Home Army wore red and white brassards in the fight to liberate their city.
+On the first day of the Warsaw Uprising – 4th August 1944 – the red and white banner was hoisted defiantly on the city’s highest skyscraper.
+As the uprising continued, soldiers in the Home Army wore red and white brassards in the fight to liberate their city.
 Protests in the turbulent years of communist control also saw demonstrators carrying the flag – at times with the white bar conspicuously smeared in blood.
 The flag also features prominently in one of the most iconic graphics of recent Polish history – the emblem of Solidarność (Solidarity).